California Indian History

 Numerous vigilante type paramilitary troops were established whose principal occupation seems to have been to kill Indians and kidnap their children.
 Groups such as the Humboldt Home Guard, the Eel River Minutemen and the Placer Blades among others terrorized local Indians and caused the premier 19th century historian Hubert Howe Bancroft to describe them as follows.

 “The California valley cannot grace her annals with a single Indian war bordering on respectability.
 It can, however, boast a hundred or two of as brutal butchering, on the part of our honest miners and brave pioneers, as any area of equal extent in our republic……”

-In reality these Indian campaigns were motivated by rapacious greed of the miners to gain Indian lands and provide political capitol for ambitious office seekers.
-Sadly both the state and federal government eventually reimbursed the vast majority of these paramilitary forays for expenses incurred.
+In reality, these Indian campaigns were motivated by rapacious greed of the miners to gain Indian lands and provide political capital for ambitious office seekers.
+Sadly, both the state and federal government eventually reimbursed the vast majority of these paramilitary forays for expenses incurred.
 This is indeed a dreary story of subsidized murder on a scale unequaled in all of this country’s Indian wars.

 Meanwhile, Congress had created a commission to validate land tittles in California.
 The commission was required by law to both inform the Indians that it would be necessary to file claims for their lands and report upon the nature of these claims.
 Because no one bothered to inform the Indians of these requirements, no claims were submitted.
 Through this neat trick, the federal government “legally” avoided the normally lengthy and duplicitous negotiations over land sessions.

 The practical result was the complete dispossession of the Indians in the eyes of the government.
 Despite this chicanery, several tribes would violently and later legally contest these frauds to defend their territory, homes and families.